sogko/data-gov-sg-graphql-go/README.md

 - If you want to build/ is currently building / have already built something cool with this, let me know :)

 # License
-Original API and retrieved dataset(s) are the property of [Singapore Government and its Statuory Boards.](https://developers.data.gov.sg/terms-use)
+Original API and retrieved dataset(s) are the property of [Singapore Government and its Statutory Boards.](https://developers.data.gov.sg/terms-use)

 Everything else: MIT